GravityKit/AZ-Filters/readme.md

 ## Changelog ##

 ### 1.1 on April 18, 2018 ###
-* Added: Swedish alphabet support
+* Added: Icelandic and Swedish alphabet support
 * Fixed: Support for Gravity Forms 2.3
 * Fixed: Clicking letter links would include the page number from the prior letter
 * Fixed: Add custom CSS classes to the A-Z Widget wrapper HTML